Sheel Vardhan Singh

-Sheel Vardhan Singh, retired IPS is former 29th Director General, of Central Industrial Security Force was former Special Director of Intelligence Bureau from Bihar cadre (1986).
-He is also serving as a member of Union Public Service Commission from 15 January 2024 to 25 August 2028.
+Sheel Vardhan Singh is a retired Indian Police Service officer, former 29th Director General of the Central Industrial Security Force, and former Special Director of the Intelligence Bureau from Bihar cadre (1986).
+He also served as First Secretary of the Indian High Commission in Dhaka.
+An alumnus of Panjab University and National Defence College, India, he serves as a member of the Union Public Service Commission from 15 January 2024 to 25 August 2028.